Start your day with eggs Benedict—two poached eggs, Canadian bacon, asparagus and Hollandaise sauce on crusty French bread—at Manna Java World Cafe.

 Take an afternoon break at Chocolaterie Stam/Corked, a European-style chocolate shop selling handcrafted chocolates, gelato, coffees and wines.

-From atop Eagle Point Park’s bluffs (overlooking the Mississippi River and Lock & Dam No. 11) there are spectacular tristate views of Iowa, Wisconsin and Illinois.
+From atop Eagle Point Park’s bluffs (overlooking the Mississippi River and Lock & Dam No. 11) take in the spectacular tristate view of Iowa, Wisconsin and Illinois.

 More information: (800) 798-8844; traveldubuque.com